MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ## Investigation steps

-For this investigation, it is assumed that you either have a sample phishing email, or parts of it like the sender’s address, subject of the email, or parts of the message to start the investigation.
+For this investigation, it is assumed that you either have a sample phishing email, or parts of it like the sender's address, subject of the email, or parts of the message to start the investigation.
 Please also make sure that you have completed / enabled all settings as recommended in the [Prerequisites](#prerequisites) section.

 This playbook is created with the intention that not all Microsoft customers and their investigation teams will have the full Microsoft 365 E5 or Azure AD Premium P2 license suite available or configured in the tenant that is being investigated.
 We will however highlight additional automation capabilities when appropriate.